ExcelFunctions.net Logo

 Result:

-Further examples of the Excel Ipmt function can be found on the Microsoft Office website.
+For further examples of the Excel Ipmt function, see the Microsoft Office website.

 Ipmt Function Errors